hassenius/terraform-module-icp-deploy/README.md

 ### Versions and changes
+#### 3.0.0
+- Fix typo in parallel-image-load variable
+- Default to generate strong default admin password if no password is specified
+- Depcrecate image_file
+- Deprecate ssh_key_file
+- Overhaul of scaler function

 #### 2.3.4
 - Create backup copy of original config.yaml to keep options and comments
 - Support nested dictionaries when parsing `icp_configuration` to convert true/false strings to booleans